codemagic-ci-cd/codemagic-docs/content/integrations/browserstack-integration.md

 ```

-P.S Make sure that you add this curl command after building **.ipa** and **.apk**, otherwise you cannot attach their paths to the curl command.
+Make sure that you add this cURL request after building the **.ipa** and **.apk**, otherwise you cannot attach their paths to the cURL request.

 ## App Automate:

 You can test your native and hybrid apps on BrowserStack through Codemagic.
 For that purpose, you need to go through three steps using REST API endpoints:
 1. Upload your app
-2. Upload Test Suite
+2. Upload test suite
 3. Start testing

-In order to upload test Suites for android apps, you need to run ./gradlew assembleAndroidTest.
-Make sure that **app/build.gradle** file includes **Instrumentation Runner**:
+In order to upload test suites for android apps, you need to run ./gradlew assembleAndroidTest.
+Make sure that your **app/build.gradle** file includes **Instrumentation Runner**:

 ```
   defaultConfig {